What’s At Stake?

 There is no debate that nuclear power plants provide clean and reliable energy.
 These plants also provide jobs and boost the economies in their local communities.
 For example, Ameren’s nuclear plant in Callaway County, Mo., which has been operating safely and efficiently since 1984, provides electricity for about 780,000 households.
 It also employs more than 1,000 workers and generates $9 million in annual tax revenue to the county.

-MBEF continues to support and encourage legislative initiatives that might bring more affordable and clean power sources to our state.
+MBEF continues to endorse and encourage legislative initiatives that might bring more affordable and clean power sources to our state.

 Reaping the benefits

 Missouri consumers already pay some of the lowest energy rates in the nation.
-Given the need to replace our aging power plants, it’s vital that Missouri keep all energy options on the table since that may be the state’s best strategy for keeping future costs low.
+Given the need to replace our aging power plants and infrastructure, it is vital that Missouri keep all energy options on the table since that may be the state’s best strategy for keeping future costs low.